bobypt/bobycomau/_posts/2018-08-22-Containerize-and-deploy-spring-boot-api.md

 - Tag the docker image

 ```
-docker tag org.bpt/demo:latest 708464146667.dkr.ecr.ap-southeast-2.amazonaws.com/spring-boot-demo:latest
+docker tag org.bpt/demo:latest <repo-url>
 ```

 - Push image to ECR

 ```
-docker push 708464146667.dkr.ecr.ap-southeast-2.amazonaws.com/spring-boot-demo:latest
+docker push <repo-url>
 ```

 - Go to aws console and make sure that the image is present in the repository.

 ## Run the new image in aws

-- Create a new Task definition.
-Please follow the video for details.
+Please check the screencast for demo.

+- Create container definition

+- Create task definition

+- Create Service

+- Configure cluster and run it.

+Health endpoint configuration is

 ```
 CMD-SHELL, curl localhost:8080/actuator/health || exit 1
 ```

-- Create cluster

-- Run task

 ## Conclusion
 In this demo, we created, dockerized and deployed a simple spring boot application.
-Next step, we will create a VPC with private subnets, run the container inside  private subnets and use a public facing load balancer to route traffic to containers running in multi AZs.
+In a more realistic example, we will probbaly have an API gateway in front of the ECS cluster for authentication/authorization/api management/ throttling/caching etc. This is to show how easy it is to deploy a spring-boot app to aws.